-- Panty & Stocking with Garterbelt: After passing good part of the episodes with the Does Not Like Men attitude, Stocking finally dropped all of that when she felt in love with an ugly devil that was also The Pig-Pen and had little to no interest on her.
-Stocking not just abandoned her cold attitude, she went like a highschooler in love, and in a date, even she went enterely of pink instead of black (but still in gothic lolita fashion), trying to impress him.
+- Panty & Stocking with Garterbelt: After passing a good part of the episodes with the Does Not Like Men attitude, Stocking finally dropped all of that when she fell in love with an ugly devil that was also The Pig-Pen and had little to no interest in her.
+Stocking not just abandoned her cold attitude, she went like a high schooler in love, and on a date, even she went entirely in pink instead of black (but still in gothic lolita fashion), trying to impress him.

 - Ranma ½: Akari Unryu, in her debut story, does everything she can to force herself to hate pigs (refusing to even say the word "pig") after a standard-issue comical misunderstanding causes her to think Ryoga is ashamed of his pig curse.
 It doesn't really work, but the effort alone probably makes her the single most considerate human being in the Dysfunction Junction that is Nerima.